-management sites. waste.
-Waste reduction is included in the vision and objectives.
-There is an objective included in the policy which commits to ensuring facilities are developed in a manner which protects the environment, Handling waste close to source should promote the use of previously used land near to urban locations rather than remote Greenfield sites.
+which protects the environment, Handling waste close to source should promote the use of previously used land near to urban locations rather than remote Greenfield sites.
 The policy has been scored as significantly positive as it will help to achieve the SA objective and answers all the appraisal questions positively.
 SA5: To conserve, restore, expand and enhance the internationally, nationally and locally valued wildlife species and habitats. ? ? ?
 The fulfilment of the policy objectives should help avoid impacts on designated sites or biodiversity more generally.
 Responsible waste management, self- sufficiency, and the proximity principle should all be of benefit in reducing future additional impact.
 The policy does not include explicit reference to biodiversity but this may be too detailed for waste management objectives.
 The policy does refer to protecting environmental assets.
 The HRA screening report does not conclude whether there will be likely significant effects on the European Designated Sites and the screening report has not yet been agreed by Natural England.
-Mitigation measures The HRA screening assessment needs to conclude whether there are likely significant effects on the European + + A HRA screening assessment concludes that there are no likely significant effects from this policy.
-The policy has been strengthened via the inclusion of the concept of enhancement within Objective 3, which supports the improvement of the environment.
+Mitigation measures The HRA screening assessment needs to conclude whether there are likely significant effects on the European Designated Sites and this needs to be agreed with Natural England.
+Once this has been completed the uncertainty with regard to this objective within the SA should have been addressed. ? ? ?
+A HRA screening assessment concludes that there are no likely significant effects from this policy.
+Outstanding enhancement measure: The policy could support improvement of the environment by including the concept of enhancement within the following objective "To ensure that expansions to existing facilities where appropriate and new waste facility developments support the planned growth and waste needs of the Bradford community and are delivered in a manner which protects and enhances the District's environmental assets and safeguards human health".

-Designated Sites and this needs to be agreed with Natural England.
-Once this has been completed the uncertainty with regard to this objective within the SA should have been addressed.
 The policy could support improvement of the environment by including the concept of enhancement within the following objective "To ensure that expansions to existing facilities where appropriate and new waste facility developments support the planned growth and waste needs of the Bradford community and are delivered in a manner which protects and enhances the District's environmental assets.
 SA6: Ensure restoration to biodiversity end use for waste (landfill) sites and contribute to realising local and national BAP targets. + + + The vision and objectives are unlikely to directly deliver restoration or achievement of BAP targets.
 However, responsible waste management, self- sufficiency, and proximity principle should all be of benefit in reducing future additional impact.
 The policy does not include explicit reference to biodiversity but this may be too detailed for waste management objectives.
 The policy does refer to protecting environmental assets.
-Enhancement measures The policy could support improvement of the environment by including the concept of enhancement within the following objective "To ensure that expansions to existing facilities where appropriate and new waste facility + + + No change Outstanding enhancement measure The policy could support improvement of the environment by including the concept of enhancement within the following objective "To ensure that expansions to existing facilities where appropriate and new waste facility developments support the planned growth and waste needs of the Bradford community and are delivered in a manner which protects and enhances the District's environmental assets and safeguards human health.
+Enhancement measures The policy could support improvement of the environment by including the concept of enhancement within the following objective "To ensure that expansions to existing facilities where appropriate and new waste facility developments support the planned growth and waste needs of the Bradford community and are delivered in a manner which protects and enhances + + + No change Outstanding enhancement measure The policy could support improvement of the environment by including the concept of enhancement within the following objective "To ensure that expansions to existing facilities where appropriate and new waste facility developments support the planned growth and waste needs of the Bradford community and are delivered in a manner which protects and enhances the District's environmental assets and safeguards human health.